-Scammers are opportunists and tend to target people who they believe may be more easily duped.
+Scammers are opportunists.
+They tend to target people in need.
 Fortunately for consumers, there are a number of tells that can signal a potential scam artist posing as a contractor.
 The first giveaway is a lack of credentials, including business addresses and past clientele.
 A scamming contractor will also lack a valid license or contractor insurance.
-In many cases, he will try to urge you to sign the contract that day rather than wait and mull over the offer.
-(Check AllState Insurance‘s Beware of Home Improvement Scams & NARI‘s Top Ten Signs a Contractor is Untrustworthy.)
+In many cases, he will try to urge you to sign the contract that day.

-Contractors are legally required to issue your “Right of Recession” in writing, which gives you permission to cancel the contract within three days of signing it.
-A scamming contractor won’t even mention this, which is a dead giveaway that you’re dealing with a shady character.
+Contractors must issue a “Right of Recession” in writing.
+This gives you permission to cancel the contract within three days of signing it.
+A scamming contractor won’t even mention this.
+A dead giveaway that you’re dealing with a shady character.

 Do Your Research

 If you’re uncertain of anything regarding the contracting process, don’t be shy about asking the contractor additional questions.
-While a scammer is likely to get frustrated quickly, a good contractor won’t make you feel bad for wanting more information.
+While a scammer getd frustrated quickly, good contractors are more patient.
+They’ll often handle requests for more information gracefully.

 Dictate the Terms

-Even if you’re confident in the trustworthiness of a prospective contractor, it doesn’t hurt to make sure certain terms and conditions are in place.
+Even if you’re confident in your prospective contractor, it doesn’t hurt to make sure certain terms and conditions are in place.
 First, make sure you both sign a contract that clearly outlines the expectations on both sides.
 When it comes to up-front payments, don’t fork over more than 25 to 33 percent of the overall value of the project.
-And if you feel like you’re being pressured or rushed into signing the agreement, take a step back and mull it over.
-In many cases, the pressure to sign can be a red flag that someone is trying to scam you.
+And you’re being pressured or rushed into signing the agreement, take a step back and mull it over.
+In many cases, the pressure to sign is a red flag.

-If you do end up getting scammed by a contractor, you can file a complaint with the FTC to try to bring the criminal to justice.
-Unfortunately, there are no guarantees that you will ever be compensated for the hardships you endure as a result of being victimized.
-That’s why it is of utmost importance that you take steps to protect yourself from being scammed in the first place.
+If scammed by a contractor, file a complaint with the FTC.
+Try bringing the criminal to justice.
+Unfortunately, there are no guarantees of re-compensation for the hardships you endure.
+That’s why it is important to take steps to protect yourself from being scammed in the first place.